Xilinx/open-nic/README.md

 A [technical reference guide](https://github.com/Xilinx/open-nic/blob/main/OpenNIC_manual.docx) provides details of the design of the OpenNIC .
-The document primarily covers the hardware architecture and its related implementation details.
+The document primarily covers the hardware architecture and its related implementation.
 It also briefly describes the organization of the Linux kernel driver for OpenNIC.